thewhyse/dev.thewhyse.com/wp-content/plugins/ai-engine/readme.txt

 == Changelog ==

+= 1.8.7 (2023/10/22) =
+* Add: Support of [Function Calling](https://meowapps.com/ai-engine/api/#function-calling) in the AI Engine API.
+* Fix: Import Embeddings was not displaying progress accurately, and some error messages were wrong.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.8.6 (2023/07/20) =
 * Add: New JS API filter: [ai.reply](https://meowapps.com/ai-engine/api/#js-filters).
 * Add: Embeddings Import (CSV or JSON).
 Thanks, Mike! ☺️
 * Fix: Few issues related to embeddings and their default values.
 * Update: Enhanced the checkboxes.
 * Update: Added the botId to the Query object.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.8.5 (2023/07/12) =
 * Add: New filter "mwai_openai_models" to customize the models list.
 Check [this example](https://wordpress.org/support/topic/how-to-use-gpt-4-0314/#post-16886291).